Coder731/resume_project/README.md

 Happy coding!

+# PART 2 of 2: Own README:
 ## Debug:
+### Issue 1
  -[padding reference](https://www.w3schools.com/css/css_padding.asp)
  Things were hugging the left margin, and I could not find out why, by checking the html and css.
  Finally, found, using [diff checker](https://www.diffchecker.com/), that I had 4 not 3 terms in my padding, in one of the style rules.
  That fourth term was set to zero.
  From the above reference, the fourth term is the left term - hence the content hugging the left margin of the page, when set to zero.
 Just FYI, the order goes clockwise from 12 o'clock: so, top, right, bottom, and finally the left - which if you think about it: may be the most dramatically obvious of the four paddings if say it is set to 0.

+### Issue 2:
+-removed closing div tag, which was making front and back end divisions of resume html display on a separate line to the timeline.